Sarah McLachlan: Additional projects and guest appearances

 In 2009, McLachlan provided backing vocals and piano on Susan Enan's song "Bring on the Wonder", which was featured in the television show Bones.
-Enan and McLachlan included the song on their Plainsong and Laws of Illusion (2010) albums respectively.
+McLachlan included the song on her 2010 album Laws of Illusion.

 On September 10, 2011, McLachlan performed "I Will Remember You" and "Angel" at a ceremony in Stonycreek, Pennsylvania, commemorating the passengers and crew of hijacked United Airlines Flight 93 who fought the hijackers and brought down their airplane on September 11, 2001.
 The event marked the dedication of the Flight 93 National Memorial and was attended by former president George W. Bush, former first lady Laura Bush, former president Bill Clinton, Vice President Joe Biden and Speaker John Boehner.

 On June 13, 2019, McLachlan sang "O Canada" before Game 6 of the 2019 NBA Finals.